-The SEND Department consists of a Special Educational Needs Co-ordinator (SENDCo), 4 Higher Level Teaching Assistants (HLTAs), 2 Emotional Literacy Support Assistants (ELSAs) and 7 Teaching Assistants (TAs).
+The SEND Department consists of a Special Educational Needs Co-ordinator (SENDCo), 4 Higher Level Teaching Assistants (HLTAs), 4 trained Emotional Literacy Support Assistants (ELSAs), 7 Teaching Assistants (TAs) and 2 Tier 3 Intervention Teaching Assistants.
 They provide in-class support and targeted interventions for students on the Special Educational Needs Register.
 These students have a range of learning difficulties.

-Some TAs are allocated to specific subjects; others support individual children as they move from lesson to lesson depending on their individual needs.
+Most TAs are allocated to specific faculties; others support individual students as they move from lesson to lesson depending on their individual needs.